dryman/dryman.github.com/source/_posts/2017-05-03-writing-a-damn-fast-hash-table-with-tiny-memory-footprints.markdown

 framework I just released.
 Any in-memory object created with OPIC can be serialized without knowing how it was structured.
 Deserializing objects from OPIC only requires one mmap syscall.
-That's say, this robin hood implementation can work not only for a living process, the data it stored can be used as a key-value store after the process exits.
+That's say, this robin hood implementation can work not only in a living process, the data it stored can be used as a key-value store after the process exits.

 Right now, the throughput of OPIC robin hood hash map on small keys (6bytes) is 9M (1048576/0.115454).
 This is way better than most [NoSQL key-value stores][nosql_bench].
-Of course, OPIC robin hood hash map does not support transactions or concurrent writes.
-I probably should compare it to other embedded databases instead of general purpose NoSQL key-value store instead.
+The difference might come from write ahead logs or some other IO?
+I'm not sure why the performance gain is so huge.
+My next stop is to benchmark against other embedded key-value store like rocksdb, leveldb and so forth.

 [chaining]: https://en.wikipedia.org/wiki/Hash_table#Separate_chaining
 [open_addr]: https://en.wikipedia.org/wiki/Open_addressing